What is the best wheelchair for elderly?

 Q: What is the best wheelchair on the market?

-A: the Redman power chair is considered to be one of the best wheelchairs on the market.
-Mainly, because it’s American made and factory direct.
+A: The Redman power chair is considered to be one of the best wheelchairs on the market.
+It’s made in America and is manufactured and sold factory direct.

 Q: Which wheelchair is easiest to push?

-A: transport wheelchairs are the easiest to push.
-Mainly because they have small wheels compared to standard wheelchairs.
-This allows caregivers to push the wheelchair without as much exertion.
+A: Transport wheelchairs are the easiest to push.
+That’s because they have small wheels compared to standard wheelchairs.
+That allows caregivers to push the wheelchair without as much exertion.
 Another option is a power wheelchair with a remote attendant control.

 Q: How long does a wheelchair last?

-A: on average, most wheelchairs last for about 5 years.
-But, it all depends on how well you maintain it.
+A: On average, most wheelchairs last about 5 years.
+The lifespan of a given chair often depends on how well it’s maintained.

 Understanding what is the best wheelchair for elderly